Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 * REV 1.1, 16/03/2021<br/>
 Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
-Added support for 4-input devices.
+Added support for 2ns and 1ns devices.
 New examples included.
 New function waitAndGetValues to ease continuous acquisitions.